cloud66/help-old/_posts/stack-features/2012-01-09-manifest-files.md

 <h3 id="memcached">Memcached</h3>

+We don't currently support dedicated Memcached servers, although we plan to support this in the near future.
+We do support standalone (and scaling) Redis, and considering the [performance differences](http://jamieonsoftware.com/post/59738699304/memcached-vs-redis), it may be worth switching.

 #### shared&#95;group:

 You can use shared&#95;group to configure where your memcached server should be deployed (if it is used in your code).